Beyond the Hype: Building AI Agents with Real-World IAM and Security

 - Data Governance: Creating clear policies for how ai agents handle data is key.
 Who can access what?
 How long is data stored?
 These questions need answers.

 Securing your ai agent ecosystem isn't a one-time thing; it's an ongoing process.
 You gotta stay vigilant and adapt to new threats, which, honestly, are popping up all the time.
-Now, let's talk about ethical ai, where we can explore the importance of fairness.
+Now, let's talk about governance and compliance, where we can explore maintaining control.

 Governance and Compliance: Maintaining Control